raykao/github-jenkins-packer-demo/README.md

 It will automatically kick off a build script when the repo gets updated and checked into GitHub.

+The hook will notify Jenkins and call a build step that will run a shell script which kicks off packer.

 Requirements:
 - GitHub Account
 - Jenkins